rajumarri19/Inventory-System-Management/README.md

 Now open your XAMPPP tool, then start Apachce and MySQL servers.
 If your server starts running then click on 'Admin' of MySQL Press on the +new from the left side bar Paste the database name 'inventory_management' and press create, your database is created successfully

-Now go to your code editor and there select the application name 'product', open migrations folder and delete the file name called '0001_initial.py'
+Now go to your code editor and there select the application name 'website', open migrations folder and delete the file name called '0001_initial.py'

 Note: "Never ever delete the file "inint.py"